Last updated 18th July, 2025

 Power flushing is an incredibly important service that removes rust, sludge, dirt and any other debris from the boiler system to prevent any costly repairs further down the line and keep your heating system healthy.

-The engineer will use specific flushing chemicals to help lift anything stuck on the inside of radiators and pipes, and these need to be carefully used to ensure they are completely effective.
+The engineer will use specific flushing chemicals to help lift anything stuck on the inside of radiators and pipes, and these need to be carefully used to ensure they are effective.

 There are a few steps to the power flushing process, including laying dust sheets and preparing each individual radiator in your home for flushing.

 Afterwards, you'll find your heating system works far more efficiently, with your system working much more quietly and radiators warming up faster and burning much hotter.
-If you want to find out more about power flushing in detail, check out our article on it here.

 Underfloor heating is a luxury like no other, especially during those cold and dark winter mornings before work.
-Underfloor heating sounds like something reserved only for celebrities and millionaires, but in fact, it's quite affordable, especially for the average-sized home.

 There are a few aspects to the replacing of radiators like checking and hanging brackets, draining old radiators and filling new ones, and the process can be a little tricky, meaning it can't really be done as a DIY project.